halfbrained/cuda_hot_nest/README.md

 }
 ```

-Where `regex_n_target` - dictinary key of a commands from commands list.
+Where `regex_n_target` - dictinary key of a command from commands list.
 And `hot--Sort` - will be the name of new command in Command Palette